sudir319/bse_mf_summary/README.md

-# BSE Summary
+# BSE & MF Summary

-This project is to show the summary of the different indices in one place
+This project is to show the summary of the different indices of BSE and Mutual Funds statistics in one place